anovos/anovos-docs/docs/api/data_report/report_preprocessing.md

     reread
         option to reread.
 Default value is kept as False run_type
-        local or emr or databricks based on the mode of execution.
-Default value is kept as local
+        local or emr or databricks or ak8s based on the mode of execution.
+Default value is kept as local auth_key
+        Option to pass an authorization key to write to filesystems.
+Currently applicable only for ak8s run_type.
+Default value is kept as "NA"

     Returns
     -------